-The Organization obtained a line of credit agreement with a financial institution with a \$200,000 limit that matures on September 22, 2025 and bears interest at a variable interest rate, based upon the prime rate.
-No amounts were outstanding on the line of credit as of August 31, 2016.
-As of August 31, 2015, there was an outstanding balance of \$2,263 on the line of credit.
+The Organization obtained a line of credit agreement with a financial institution with a \$350,000 limit that matures upon demand and bears interest at a variable interest rate, based upon the prime rate plus 2.80%.
+No amounts were outstanding on the line of credit as of August 31, 2017 and 2016.